-I pulled a big box of stuffed animals off a top shelf — little friends that we haven’t seen in ages.
+To pull this off, I found a big box of stuffed animals in our closet — little friends that we haven’t seen in ages.
 That alone was thrilling to my kids.
 And then we picked out a few favorite books with animal characters that we could bring to life with our toys and puppets.

 I envisioned that I would lead a puppet show of sorts while reading the books, sort of like a librarian or preschool teacher telling a story through a felt board.
 But my 3 year old wanted to enact the roles while I read.
 I live for these moments that surprise.

 Brown Bear, Brown Bear, What Do You See? (affiliate) was especially good for putting all of our toys to work.
 We don’t have a cat stuffed animal, but my kids were happy to substitute bunny.
 They really loved this and I’m sure we’ll do it again on our healthy days too.

 It looks like we’re home for one more day, just to be safe.